Thesis title: Carving out communities: funerary architecture as expressions of identity in Pre-Nuragic Sardinia

 I am currently studying for a PhD in Edinburgh, exploring the relationships between architecture, funerary monuments, and social identity and society in prehistoric Sardinia.
 Alongside my own research, I enjoy taking part in fieldwork both in Scotland and elsewhere.

 MA (Hons) Archaeology, University of Edinburgh

 Tutor, Archaeology 1B (2021)

 Tutor, Archaeology 1A and 1B (2019-20)

-My primary research areas are Pre-Nuragic Sardinia, settlement and funerary archaeology, social identity, and archaeological theory.
-I am also interested in Scottish archaeology, prehistoric personhood, and the relevance and application of archaeology in modern society.
+My primary research areas are Pre-Nuragic Sardinia, social identity, funerary archaeology, and archaeological theory.
+I am also interested in Scottish archaeology, prehistoric personhood, and the relevance and applications of archaeology in modern society.